someflydays/recap-and-forecast-bot/README.md

 ---
 ## Setup

 This project utilizes the OpenAI API, the LangSmith API, and the Tavily API.
-Please visit their websites to sign up for API keys, and store them as environment variables.
+Please visit their websites to sign up for API keys.
+Then, store the API keys as environment variables.
 You can do this by running the following commands from the project's root directory:
 ```
 mkdir -p ./backend && echo "OPENAI_API_KEY=your_api_key" > ./backend/.env
 echo "TAVILY_API_KEY=your_api_key" > ./backend/.env